The newest Versa fitness watch is perfect for anyone with an active lifestyle or users who simply want to track daily health goals.

 The Versa 3's new infinity band system means old Versa bands aren't compatible.

 This Fitbit goes beyond basic health features and monitors stress, sleep, skin temperature, blood oxygen saturation, and even heart rhythm.
-Display is large and vibrant.
+The display is large and vibrant.
 Equips GPS.
 Supports Amazon Alexa and Spotify.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested Fitbit Charge 5 to be sure that it’s worthy of our recommendation.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.